To Ensure Everything Goes Smooth

-- Professional Movers
+Hire Professional Movers Instead

-Professional movers, whom are fully licensed and insured will safely and sufficiently move your belongings to your new place in a timely manner.
+- Professional movers, whom are fully licensed and insured will safely and sufficiently move your belongings to your new place in a timely manner.
 As great as that sounds, and as tempting as it may be to hire the first company you find online or come across in an ad, you are strongly advised against that, as you will quickly learn that not all movers are the same.

 Failing to book good movers in advance can leave you with very few options to choose from.
 You may even have to reschedule your move to accommodate the movers’ schedule, not the other way around.

-- Know your Rights and Responsibilities when moving
+Know your Rights and Responsibilities when moving

-Legal moving companies operate under a set of rules designed by the FMCSA, to protect you while in the movers’ care.
+- Legal moving companies operate under a set of rules designed by the NYS DOT, to protect you while in the movers’ care.
 In addition, there are several responsibilities that you, as a consumer, must be aware of as well.
 If your movers don’t have a link to your “moving rights and responsibilities” on their site or a booklet, just ask them to provide you with this information.
 Make sure you read everything carefully and have a clear understanding of what is expected of you and the movers.

 - You should also take into consideration that your friends and family are not professionals and are likely unfamiliar with proper techniques of maneuvering heavy furniture.
 Serious injuries can result if people are not careful and of specific knowledge, not to forget the risk of damage to your household items and property.
 All of which can greatly add up way above what you would otherwise spend on professional movers.

 - While you may get away with packing your shoes and clothes in garbage bags, you shouldn’t purpose them for items that may get scratched or damaged.
 If you buy boxes from your movers, ask if they can take back any unused boxes at the end of the move.
 This way you can get extra boxes juts in case, and if you end up not needing them, you won’t be left paying for them either.

-- Failing to reserve an elevator
+Failing to reserve an elevator

-Often times, if you’re moving in or out of an apartment complex, you must reserve the freight elevator for that particular timeframe.
+Often times, if you’re moving in or out of an apartment complex, you must reserve the freight elevator for that particular time-frame.
 Regular elevators are usually reserved for tenants are not big enough to fit bulky items.
 The building manager will be aware of your relocation and should advise you on this, otherwise make the proper arrangements yourself.
 Don’t assume the elevator will be ready upon your arrival.

 One of your responsibilities when moving home is to determine whether or not there are parking restrictions in front of your residence.
 If you are a homeowner, you will need to be aware of any community regulations that may affect the loading or unloading of the moving truck.
 If you’re moving into a residential building, find out from management if accessible parking is available for a large moving truck, and the time restrictions as well, if any.
 Lack of adequate parking can result in fines, and additional moving fees.